HarlsEpic/HarlsEpic.github.io/README.md

 I am currently quite adept at using Python as a programming language, with some experience in HTML and CSS, and I am starting to learn C# as a language.

+Python is currently my preferred language, however I intend to learn languages such as C# / C++ to the extent where I am able to use them for projects such as videogames development, and other software development projects.

 **Take a look at this website for a fictional sportswear business that I built using Python Flask, currently hosted on PythonAnywhere!**

 -->  ***[Sportswear Direct](http://harlsepic.pythonanywhere.com/)***

 ### External Links